Strategies to Encourage Independent Reading in Reluctant Learners

 Motivate your low level readers to gain independence by using tips and strategies with your grade 4 5 6 students

 The quote below could be a great discussion starter as to why reading is important.
-If you would like to download it to use in your classroom, click the picture below.

 Looking for ways to make independent reading more meaningful to your students?
 Check out this quick read that was featured in WeAreTeachers